HPE-Legobricks/cal-eStore/README.md

 The success of any human end user application is based on how well the application is designed to allow users to navigate through features in a simple, intuitive way.
-We wanted the users to have a pleasant journey even though they may have no prior experience in using a web application for purchasing electronics goods and services for their office.
-We also wanted the application to be intuitive without the need for providing users a training session on how to use the application.
+We wanted the users to have a pleasant journey even though they may have no prior experience using a web application for purchasing electronics goods and services for their office.
+We also wanted the application to be intuitive without the need for providing a user training session on how to use the application.
 When we decided to develop Cal eStore, we knew user centric design was applicable to an online store for purchasing electronic goods and services.